pflanze/functional-perl/docs/ideas.md

   appear high-lighted or something (if the end of the page isn't reached, then it's visually clear which item is meant, but items towards the end of the page don't have that luxury)

-## Not so good ideas

-* Add AUTOLOAD to FP::List to auto-generate lisp style c[ad]*r accessors?
-Benchmark the overhead of adding a DESTROY method, though!

-  Not such a good idea since (a) is someone really using them much?, (b) complexity.
-(See the `c_r` method already implemented first.)